The Maple Ridge Lapidary Club puts on a Rock and Gem Show at Pitt Meadows Heritage Hall on Harris Road each year on the last weekend in February.

 Maple Ridge Lapidary Rock and Gem Show

 The Maple Ridge Rock and Gem Show takes place in Pitt Meadows (so just a short ways down the Lougheed Highway from Maple Ridge).
-In 2019 the event was on the weekend of February 23-24.
-In 2020 it’ll likely happen on the weekend of February 22-23 (but with dates and other details to be confirmed).

 The event happens at Pitt Meadows Heritage Hall at 12460 Harris Road.
 The show takes place on two floors in the historic community building and features a couple of dozen tables featuring everything from polished stones to jewellery to natural rocks with crystals inside.